 Sometimes the right diet alone does not solve the problem.
 Here are a few simple natural remedies to help you get through your digestive troubles:

-Apart from being a relaxing drink after a long, hard day, certain teas can also help soothe your stomach
+Apart from being a relaxing drink after a long day, certain teas can help soothe your stomach.

-Often referred to as the stomach tonic, ginger tea can help with unsettled bowels, stomach cramps, and nausea.
+It is often referred to as the stomach tonic.
+Ginger tea can help with unsettled bowels, stomach cramps, and nausea.

-Chamomile is a very relaxing tea, and can take care of things like gas, bloating, cramping, diarrhea, and constipation.
+Chamomile is a very relaxing tea.
+It can take care of things like gas, bloating, cramping, diarrhea, and constipation.

-This is a great option for resolving heartburn and control gas.
+This is a great option for resolving heartburn and controlling gas.

-Aloe vera juice is a good source of many vitamins, minerals, and other nutrients which go a long way in terms of treating stomach and digestive problems.
+Aloe vera juice is a good source of many vitamins, minerals, and other nutrients.
+This goes a long way in terms of treating stomach and digestive problems.

-These are tiny microorganisms that live in the digestive tract, and are referred to as “good bacteria”.
+These are tiny microorganisms that live in the digestive tract.
+They are often called “good bacteria”.
 Many digestive issues tend to kill some of these probiotics, opening the door to infections and other health issues.
 It is important to replace these probiotics by eating foods like yogurt, kefir, cottage cheese, aged cheeses, miso, wheat grass, and spirulina.

-Papaya contains enzymes called papain and chymonpapain, which are both great digestive aids.
-They help cleanse the digestive tract, which in turn helps fight issues bloating, flatulence, nausea, and cramps.
+Papaya contains enzymes called papain and chymonpapain.
+These are great digestive aids.
+They help cleanse the digestive tract, which helps fight bloating, flatulence, nausea, and cramps.

-The important enzyme in pineapple is called bromelaine, which can help break down protein in the other food we eat.
-This makes it easier for our body to digest our food, and leaves us with less digestive problems.
+The important enzyme in pineapple is called bromelaine.
+This can help break down protein in the other food we eat.
+It makes it easier for our body to digest our food, and leaves us with less digestive problems.